scyyc1/Simple-image-identification/README.md

 # Simple-image-identification

-This is a simple image processing program with NN model through matlab The raw image data are in the animals director
-The aim is to train a NN model to identiy the difference of cat, dog and panda
+This is a simple image processing program with NN model through matlab The raw image data are in the animals director (Unzip the animals package to root) The aim is to train a NN model to identiy the difference of cat, dog and panda

 few steps to test it: